Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Conclusions

 \section{Conclusions}

 In this paper we have taken a first look at dynamic cache instantiation.
-For this purpose, we have derived new analysis results for what we term ``request count window'' (RCW) caches.
-These results, including explicit, exact expressions for cache performance metrics for \emph{Cache on $k^{th}$ request} RCW caches for general $k$, and new $\mathcal{O}(1)$ computational cost approximations for cache performance metrics for Zipf popularity distributions with $\alpha = 1$ and $\alpha = 0.5$, may be of interest in their own right.
-We then applied our analysis results to develop optimization models for dynamic cache instantiation parameters, specifically the cache size and the duration of the cache instantiation interval, for different cache insertion policies, as well as for a cost lower bound that holds for any caching policy.
+For this purpose, we have derived new analysis results for what we term ``request count window'' (RCW) \revthree{caches.
+These results,}{caches,} including explicit, exact expressions for cache performance metrics for \emph{Cache on $k^{th}$ request} RCW caches for general $k$, and new $\mathcal{O}(1)$ computational cost approximations for cache performance metrics for Zipf popularity distributions with $\alpha 1$ and \revthree{$\alpha = 0.5$, may be of interest in their own right.}{$\alpha 0.5$.
+These results are of interest in their own right, especially as the performance of RCW caches is shown to closely match the performance of the corresponding \emph{Cache on $k^{th}$ request} LRU caches.} \revfour{}{This contribution is particularly important since it is the first to accurately capture the performance of LRU caches under time-varying workloads.} We then applied our analysis results to develop optimization models for dynamic cache instantiation parameters, specifically the cache size and the duration of the cache instantiation interval, for different cache insertion policies, as well as for a cost lower bound that holds for {\em any} caching policy.
+Our results \revthree{suggest that unless the component of cache cost that is independent of size is very small, or it is necessary to achieve a high hit rate target that is difficult or impossible to achieve with a dynamically instantiated cache, or there is insufficient peak load or variability in load,}{show that} dynamic cache instantiation using a selective cache insertion policy such as \emph{Cache on $2^{nd}$ request} may yield substantial benefits compared to a permanently allocated \revthree{cache, and may be}{cache, and is} a promising approach for content delivery applications. \revthree{\revrev{Our}{Finally, we note that our} work has used the independent reference model. \revthree{Features commonly found in real workloads such as short-term temporal locality, non-stationary object popularities, and high rates of addition of new content should make dynamic cache instantiation potentially more appealing, since they make yesterday's cache contents less useful.}{However, features commonly found in real workloads (e.g., short-term temporal locality, non-stationary object popularities, and high rates of addition of new content) make yesterday's cache contents less useful.
+The reported improvements are therefore conservative.
+In practice, dynamic cache instantiation is expected to be even more appealing.}}{Finally, we note that the use of the independent reference model (used here) provides conservative estimates of the potential improvements using dynamic instantiation, since in practice short-term temporal locality, non-stationary object popularities, and high rates of addition of new content typically would make yesterday's cache contents less useful.} \revthree{\revthree{A promising direction for future work is to explore the potential of dynamic cache instantiation using models that incorporate such features, and/or trace-driven simulation using traces from real systems.}{Although we leave analysis of such workloads for future work (due to page limitations), this claim has been validated using trace-based simulations using a 20-month trace of YouTube requests on a campus network.}}{}